BRET ADRIAN KAUFMAN

 Educator • Writer • Global Citizen

 Greetings and welcome to my site!
-I'm a dedicated English Professor with over nine years of experience teaching students from myriad backgrounds, a creative writer and academic researcher interested in the promotion of social transformation through the written word, and a conscientious human rights advocate and community builder with a passion for social justice.
+I'm an English Professor with over ten years of experience teaching students from myriad backgrounds, a creative writer interested in the promotion of social transformation through the written word, and an academic researcher and community builder with a passion for social justice.
 I've been happily married for over thirteen years to fellow educator, writer, and community builder, Sheiba Kian Kaufman, and we have a wonderful five-year-old boy named Tommy and a beautiful baby girl named Martha.
 My personal interests are vast, but my favorite passtimes include communing with nature, listening to music, taking road trips, and learning about everything.
 Sheiba and I also run a part-time editing business called Writing Reviser.

 California State University, Northridge